 - JDRF North Florida — Social for Adults Living with T1D.
 Come out and meet new friends, catch up with old ones, network, and socialize with others who share a very special common interest.
 This is a re-occurring monthly event.
 Please contact Pam Williams, PWilliams@jdrf.org, 904-739-2101 for event details about the next upcoming gathering.

-- Students with Diabetes at the University of Florida.
-Please join us for the upcoming Students with Diabetes meeting.
+- UF Chapter of the College Diabetes Network.
+Please join us for the upcoming College Diabetes Network meetings.
 More…

 - Title Town Type 1 Online Support Group.
 If you live in Gainesville or the surrounding areas and have type 1 diabetes, are the parent, spouse, or loved one of a person with type 1 diabetes, consider joining the Title Town Type 1 Online Support Group.
 The group’s founder calls it “a sweet spot for people with type 1 diabetes and their families to get connected and share experiences.”
 The group is currently meeting online, but there may be opportunities to meet “live” in the near future.
 You will need to sign up for Google Groups to become a member.